catinsurance/IsaacBlueprints/docs/tutorials/crash_course/familiars.md

 		familiar.FireCooldown = newCooldown

 		--:Shoot() will already have spawned the tear and made tear effects/damage modifiers, so we can search for it and make modifications here.
-		--MC_POST_TEAR_INIT can be used, but tear effects/damage is overridden afterwards for _, ent in ipairs(Isaac.FindByType(EntityType.ENTITY_TEAR, TearVariant.BLUE, 0)) do
+		--MC_POST_TEAR_INIT can be used, but tear effects/damage is overridden afterwards. for _, ent in ipairs(Isaac.FindByType(EntityType.ENTITY_TEAR, TearVariant.BLUE, 0)) do
-			--Check its only from our familiar by checking the Type and Variant of what spawned it if ent.SpawnerType == EntityType.ENTITY_FAMILIAR
+			--Check its only from our familiar by checking the Type and Variant of what spawned it. if ent.SpawnerType == EntityType.ENTITY_FAMILIAR
 				and ent.SpawnerVariant == FAMILIAR_VARIANT
-				--Check that it just spawned
+				--Check that it just spawned.
 				and tear.FrameCount == 0
 			then
 				--Isaac.FindByType always passes an Entity object.
 Make it an EntityFamiliar to access :AddTearFlags() local tear = ent:ToTear()
-				--Add tear modifiers
+				--Add tear modifiers.
 				tear:AddTearFlags(TearFlags.TEAR_SLOW)
 				tear.CollisionDamage = tear.CollisionDamage * 2
 			end